Who We Are

 The Capitol Hill Garden Club brings together Washington area people interested in gardening, landscaping and the environment.
 Members enjoy lectures, demonstrations, workshops and tours.

-We are a 501(c)(3) non-profit corporation.
+We are a 501(c)(3) District of Columbia non-profit corporation.
 We undertake community projects and contribute to garden and beautification projects in our neighborhood.
-The club donates spring flowering bulbs to groups and individuals for planting in public areas on Capitol Hill.
-Our income comes from selling spring flowering bulbs at Eastern Market every autumn, and from membership dues.
+In past years the club donated thousands of spring flowering bulbs to groups and individuals for planting in public areas on Capitol Hill.
+Our income comes from membership dues and donations.

-We are a member of National Garden Clubs, Inc., and District I of National Capital Area Garden Clubs, Inc.
+We are a member of National Garden Clubs, Inc., National Capital Area Garden Clubs, Inc. and its District I, and the Central Atlantic Region of State Garden Clubs, Inc.

 Friday, November 12, 2010